ovh/terraform-provider-ovh/website/docs/d/vracks.html.markdown

   Get the list of Vrack ids available for your OVH account.
 ---

-# ovh_vracks
+# ovh_vracks  (Data Source)

-Use this data source to get the list of Vrack ids available for your OVH account.
+Use this data source to get the list of Vrack IDs available for your OVH account.

 ## Example Usage